 If they said no to any additional shifts then you can easily gauge what your job means to them, where the company is going, where the company is at now, and if you should start looking for a new job!

 Cohabitate with significant other

 Cohabitating also reduces things like rent transportation utilities.
 There’s strength in numbers.
 I just wanted to add that cohabitating with the right significant other can be a very cost-effective method in the long-run – especially if the significant other is frugal or save money as well.
-You get to build upon each other like Jared and I did when we started living together.
+You get to build upon each other like Hubby and I did when we started living together.
 We kept each other in line and in check.
 We are firm believers in cohabitating before marriage; you can learn a lot about that person.

 Rent out a room